theoremlp/rules_multitool/readme.md

 It's safe to call `multitool.hub(...)` multiple times, with multiple lockfiles.
 All lockfiles will be combined with a last-write-wins strategy.

-Lockfiles defined across modules and applying to the same hub (including implicitly to the default "multitool" hub) will be combined such that the priority follows a breadth-first search originatiung from the root module.
+Lockfiles defined across modules and applying to the same hub (including implicitly to the default "multitool" hub) will be combined such that the priority follows a breadth-first search originating from the root module.

 It's possible to define multiple multitool hubs to group related tools together.
 To define an alternate hub: